Anthony Watts (blogger): Education and career

 Watts assisted with the setup of a radio program for his high school in Indiana, and later attended electrical engineering and meteorology classes at Purdue University, but did not graduate or receive a degree.
 In 1978, Watts began his broadcasting career as an on-air meteorologist for WLFI-TV in Lafayette, Indiana.

-He joined KHSL-TV, a CBS affiliate based in Chico, California in 1987, and founded a company named ItWorks the same year.
+He joined KHSL-TV, a CBS affiliate based in Chico, California, in 1987, and founded a company named ItWorks the same year.
 He stopped using his first name "Willard" to avoid confusion with NBC's Today weatherman Willard Scott.
 In 2002, he left KHSL to focus on ITWorks full-time.
 Watts has been the chief meteorologist for KPAY, a Fox News affiliate based in Chico, California since 2004, and the director and president of IntelliWeather Inc, a subsidiary of ItWorks, since 2000.

 Watts was a member of the Chico, California school board from 2002 to 2006.
 In 2006, he was briefly a candidate for county supervisor, to represent Chico on the Butte County Board of Supervisors, but withdrew his candidacy due to family and workload concerns.

 Climate change opinion and activities

 Watts rejects the scientific consensus on climate change.
 He believes that global warming is occurring, but that it is not as bad as has been reported, and that carbon dioxide plays a much smaller part than the Sun in causing climatic change.
-Watts has written that variations in solar irradiance, the Sun's magnetic field and solar wind are driving changes to the climate, contrary to the scientific consensus that the primary cause of climate change is an increase in greenhouse gasses, including carbon dioxide.
+Watts has written that variations in solar irradiance, the Sun's magnetic field and solar wind are driving changes to the climate, contrary to the scientific consensus that the primary cause of climate change is an increase in greenhouse gases, including carbon dioxide.
 Climate models have been used to examine the role of the Sun in recent warming, and data collected on solar irradiance and ozone depletion, as well as comparisons of temperature readings at different levels of the atmosphere have shown that the Sun is not a significant factor driving climate change.

 Watts is a signatory to the Leipzig Declaration as well as the Manhattan Declaration, which calls for the immediate halt to any tax funded attempts to counteract climate change or reduce CO_{2} emissions, and suggests the consensus among climate scientists is "false".
 Watts says he advocates for alternative energy sources and for the United States to "disengage from Middle East Oil."

 In 2010, Watts went on a speaking tour to 18 locations around Australia.
 In 2014, Watts began the Open Atmospheric Society.